-Canon 7D versus Nikon D7000
+Canon 7D vs Nikon D7000

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably smaller (16 percent) than the Canon 7D.
 Moreover, the D7000 is markedly lighter (9 percent) than the 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|Canon 7D»||148 mm||111 mm||74 mm||860 g||800||YES||2009||1,699||Canon 7D|
+|Canon 7D»||148 mm||111 mm||74 mm||860 g||800||Y||Sep 2009||1,699||Canon 7D|

 |Nikon D7000«||132 mm||105 mm||77 mm||780 g||1050||Y||Sep 2010||1,499||Nikon D7000|

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.
+The size of the imaging sensor is a crucial determinant of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.